 7.7.4.
-If a settlement is reached on all points in dispute, this will terminate the proceedings.
-The hearing at which the settlement is reached will be recorded in a court record.
+If a settlement is reached at The hearing, a record is drawn up of this settlement.
 A copy of this record will be issued in the form required for enforcement.
 The court may adjourn the hearing to give parties the opportunity to reach a settlement.
 If a full settlement is reached after the hearing, a court record stating the settlement may be prepared at a subsequent hearing, and the court record will be issued in the form required for enforcement.